colinwcrowley/multiregeneration-tutorial/example-pages/prune-by-point/prune-by-point.md

 ### Running multiregeneration.py

-Make sure that the four files discussed above are in your currnet directory
+Make sure that the four files discussed above are in your current directory
 ```bash
 $ ls